A Select List of Our Authors

 Nancy Marie Brown

-Author of SONG OF THE VIKINGS: Snorri and the Making of Norse Myths (Palgrave); THE ABACUS AND THE CROSS: The Story of the Pope Who Brought the Light of Science to the Dark Ages (Basic Books) and THE FAR TRAVELER: Voyage of a Viking Woman
+Author of IVORY VIKINGS: The Mystery of the Most Famous Chessmen in the World and the Woman Who Made Them; SONG OF THE VIKINGS: Snorri and the Making of Norse Myths; THE ABACUS AND THE CROSS: The Story of the Pope Who Brought the Light of Science to the Dark Ages; and THE FAR TRAVELER: Voyage of a Viking Woman. author website

 Cabinet Magazine